We all know that a picture is apparently worth a thousand words.

 Step 4: Refine, name and publish your video series

 There’s a good chance that your video content marketing strategy template will contain a range of additional information intended to make life easier for your company.
-For instance, you might outline who is responsible for publishing the content, and what kind of editing software you want to use.
+For instance, you might outline who is responsible for publishing the content, and what kind of video editing software you want to use.
 You might even create a schedule to ensure better consistency in your campaign.

 Once you’ve got all those personal issues nailed down, the only thing left to do will be naming and publishing your video series.